 The DML aims to encourage the students to benefit from the existing facilities, such as computer labs, library, TV rooms and other related materials, through which they will eventually learn how to make their own decisions regarding their academic needs.
 By using online platforms, they are expected to make use of every opportunity to be able to interact with native speakers and other language learning materials at their reach.
-That is why in most of the courses offered by DML, there is an online or flipped learning component so that students can study at their own pace and self-chosen time and place which have been enriched with the addition of new online curriculum.
+That is why in most of the courses offered by DML, there is an online or flipped learning component so that students can study at their own pace and self-chosen time and place.